The Possibilities of Adventure Games (1987)

 Horii: In my view, for adventure games the main scenario should only take up about 20% of the game’s content, and the remaining 80% should be in response to the various actions of the player.
 That’s where the fun lies.

-For example, compare the two following games: in one, you have a wonderful short story that you’ve added a proper command system to, but progressing through the story itself is very linear; in another, the goal of the game is simply to deliver a letter to someone in a neighboring town, but in doing so all sorts of events befall the player.
+For example, compare the two following games: in one, you have a wonderful short story that you’ve added a proper command system to, but progressing through the story itself is very linear; in another, the goal of the game is simply to deliver a letter to someone in a neighboring town, but all sorts of events befall the player along the way.
 I assure you that the game where you deliver the letter will the more interesting of the two.
 That’s how I think game scenarios should be.

 —Yeah, a game where 80% of the content is in response to the player’s decisions does sound interesting.
 Changing the subject, in adventure games today, the typical format is to have some picture on-screen that represents what’s happening in the scenario, and you advance things by searching for the right command from a menu on the side.
 How do you think this system will evolve in the future?